 When it comes to the port date, the portal will suggest a date based on the minimum allowed lead-time.
 You may choose to port the numbers ASAP, or specify your own date.
 For information on the industry-agreed minimum lead times, click here.

 Please note that every porting request incurs charges.
 If any information is incorrect then your port request will be rejected, and you will be charged for a resubmission attempt.

 Step 6 - Acceptance/Rejection

 Once we have received your porting order, we will submit it to the LCP as soon as possible, but absolutely no later than the next working day.
 You will be informed on the ticket at every step of the porting process - when we submit the port to the LCP, when they have responded with the confirmed port date, and when the number has ported.
 Please note that different communication providers have different response times to porting requests - generally, you should expect a response within 24 hours (Single Line) or 48 hours (Multi Line) of us sending the request to the LCP, but this is not always the case.
 If an LCP takes longer than this to send a response, we’ll chase them for an update.
 We kindly ask you not to chase us yourselves - if we’ve had a response, we’ll pass it onto you, and if we haven’t then rest assured we’re on the case ourselves.
 For information about why ports may be rejected, please see our page on common reasons for rejection.

 If you wish to change or cancel a port order, you have until 24 hours before the port date to let us know.
 Please provide us clear information about what you want to change - if you wish to change the porting date, it must still comply to the lead times listed above.
-Also note that there is a charge of £10 for any change or cancellations after the port has been submitted.
+Charges for change requests amongst other porting features can be found in our numbering document.